 The AU Library also offers support to lecturers in relation to semester shelves, course literature, plagiarism, copyright etc.:

 An overview over the literature used in the course must be added to the course description.
 If the list is not ready by the time the course descriptions are published, you can always contact your study administrator at a later point to add it after publication.
-Also, please make sure that the literature and curriculum for the exam are listed in Brightspace well in advance of the beginning of the semester in order to ensure the students have time to aquire the literature for the course and to ensure that the students are well aware of what the full curriculum for the exams is.
+Also, please make sure that the literature and curriculum for the exam are listed in Brightspace well in advance of the beginning of the semester in order to ensure the students have time to acquire the literature for the course and to ensure that the students are well aware of what the full curriculum for the exams is.

 Inspection copies of books can be ordered by your study administrative contact person.
 See more here regarding purchasing of books etc.: Purchase (ECON)